mr-3/mrcube-en-docs/docs/source/install.rst

 Requirements
 ------------
 MR\ :sup:`3` \ is implemented by Java language.
 In ver.
-25.3.1, JRE (Java Runtime Environment) 21 is embedded, so there is no need to install a JRE.
+26.4.1, `Liberica Standard JDK 21 <https://bell-sw.com/pages/downloads/#jdk-21-lts>`_ is embedded, so there is no need to install a JRE.

 We confirmed MR\ :sup:`3` \ following environemnt.